MerkulovDaniil/optim/docs/theory/Duality.md

 p^* - d^* \geq 0
 $$

 Note, that we always have weak duality, if we've formulated primal and dual problem.
-It means, that if we were managed to solve dual problem (which is always convex, no matter the initial problem was or not), than we have some lower bound.
+It means, that if we have managed to solve the dual problem (which is always convex, no matter whether the initial problem was or not), then we have some lower bound.
 Surprisingly, there are some notable cases, when these solutions are equal.

 ## Strong duality
-Strong duality if duality gap is zero:
+Strong duality happens if duality gap is zero:

 $$
 p^∗ = d^*